Job JSON specification¶

-This document provides accsyn job JSON (JavaScript Object Notification) payload examples and describes best practices for using the accsyn API or CLI.
+This document provides accsyn job JSON (JavaScript Object Notation) payload examples and describes best practices for using the accsyn API or CLI.

 accsyn jobs are internally submitted in JSON format, from desktop app, web and CLI.

-When submitting a job through the API our using a file with CLI, the correct job JSON must be provided as specified throughout the rest of this document.
+When submitting a job through the API or using a file with the CLI, the correct job JSON must be provided as specified throughout the rest of this document.

 Hint: the job JSON payload can be inspected from within the accsyn Desktop app, by clicking the "JSON" button beneath the green submit button in NC mode: